EricFan24/CS4156_TeamAkea/README.md

 Post the running of the above checks, a commit of the reports is made to the repository using a github bot.
 The files are finally pushed to the repo using ad-m/github-push-action@master.

 ## Documentation

+The generated CI logs can be found in thelogs directory.

+For unit-test reports, one can see that no failures were observed in the unit-test-report.txt